 by Anya Dunham, PhD

-Baby sleep cycles explain why your baby's longest stretch of sleep usually happens early in the night - and why it's so hard to soothe them back to sleep if they wake around 5 am,
+Baby sleep cycles explain why your baby's longest stretch of sleep usually happens early in the night - and why it can be hard to soothe them back to sleep around 4-5 am.

 You have likely heard about baby sleep cycles.
 This article will help you truly understand what they are and what they mean for your baby’s sleep – and knowing this could be key to restful nights for your family.

 Human sleep is regulated by 3 physiological processes: the homeostatic, circadian, and ultradian drives.